Make your own VHF/UHF Phasing Harness

 When two Yagi antennas are placed at the optimum stacking distance, they usually have the following characteristics:

-1. The gain increases by about 2.75 to 2.9 dB over the single antenna.
+1. The gain increases by as much as 2 to 9 dB over the single antenna.

 2. The beamwidth in the plane of stacking is approximately one half the beamwidth of the original antenna while the other plane is not affected.